MicrosoftDocs/power-automate-docs/articles/sap-integration/solutions.md

 All of the screens and data attributes from SAP are streamlined onto one screen in Power Apps.

-The four key business processes in SAP ERP, Order to Cash, Procure to Pay, Record to Report, and Make to Stock/Order, are organized into modules that contain accessible Power Apps templates.
+Four key business processes in SAP ERP are organized into modules that contain accessible Power Apps templates.
 The templates enable users to perform standard workflow functions such as Search, Create, Change, or Display.

 For public preview, the main focus will be testing the Order to Cash and Procure to Pay business processes.